 Once you have the two foundational pieces of customer experience – the insights and the frontline know-how – you can hire a Project Manager or a Program Manager.
 The size of your portfolio will determine whether you should hire a project manager or a program manager.

 If you have scoped one or two projects and have sufficient funding for them, it may be better to start with a Project Manager.
 If you have a bigger mandate and a higher level of responsibilities, hire a Program Manager for your CX Team.
 You will need this person to run the funding and reporting of your efforts smoothly.
-He/she will also hold different parts of the organization accountable for their pieces of your CX projects.
+He/she holds different parts of the organization accountable for their pieces of your Customer Experience projects.

 Hiring when you Have All of the Above on Your CX Team

-The next two recommendations may surprise you, but they are critical to a successful CX Team: a dedicated brand manager and a finance person.
-If you have the basic CX hiring in place, and you have significant budget and responsibilities, you need to start doing some internal and external PR.
+The next two recommendations may surprise you.
+But they are critical to a setting up a successful Customer Experience Team.
+First is a dedicated brand manager and a finance person.
+If you have the basic Customer Experience hiring in place, and you have significant budget and responsibilities, you must start doing some internal and external PR.
 You also need to maintain your credibility with finance in order to secure future funding.
-To achieve these goals, you need to add a dedicated brand designer and a finance person to your team.
+To achieve these goals, add a dedicated brand designer and a finance person to your team.